tpwres/teczki-polskiego-wrestlingu/content/w/robert-star.md

 ### Kombat Pro Wrestling (2015-2019)

 #### Debut

 At the end of 2014 DDW moved their operations to Gdańsk.
 This did not last long, as by 2015 Roid retired from wrestling and sold the ring to a team of his wrestlers from the area.
 This team became [KPW](@/o/kpw.md), and one of these people was Robert, who later main-evented many of their shows.
 He adopted a rockstar persona nicknamed "The Polish Stallion", wearing leather, jeans and sunglasses to the ring, and using Steel Panther's "Party All Day" as his entrance song.

 #### Feud with Piękny Kawaler

 In 2018 Robert became the leader of an all-babyface faction called "Sojusz" (_The Alliance_), which feuded with an all-heels faction "Kawaleria" (_The Cavalry_), led by [Piękny Kawaler](@/w/piekny-kawaler.md).
 These events played out at [Arena 9](@/e/kpw/2018-03-10-kpw-arena-9-na-krawedzi.md) and [Arena X](@/e/kpw/2018-05-26-kpw-arena-x-kawaleria-vs-sojusz.md).
 At the following show, [Godzina Zero 2018](@/e/kpw/2018-08-11-kpw-godzina-zero-2018.md), Robert was forced to join Kawaleria, wear their signature facepaint, and come to ringside with other members.
 As time went on, he became increasingly uncomfortable with his position.
 He was part of a tag team with Piękny Kawaler and entered the Tag Team Tournament at [Arena 11](@/e/kpw/2018-11-03-kpw-arena-11-podwojne-zagrozenie.md).
 However, the two of them were disqualified, due to Kawaler being under the influence.
 This storyline was resolved at [Arena 13](@/e/kpw/2019-04-05-kpw-arena-13-capo-di-tutti-capi.md): after Robert defeated Ron Corvus to become the [KPW Champion](@/c/kpw-championship.md), Kawaler appeared and requested that Robert hand over the belt to him.
 He revealed that Robert has signed a contract with him and Kawaleria, and that he was helping Robert win the title on the condition he immediately handed it over to Kawaler.
 Before the [following show](@/e/kpw/2019-06-15-kpw-arena-14-nastepny-poziom.md), Robert was officially fired via a Facebook post for breaking the terms of said contract.
 This stripped him of the championship, which was left vacant.
 However, at the show, [Chairman Malinowski](@/w/krystian-malinowski.md) added Robert to the main event, which was now a six-man elimination match.
 Robert managed to win said match and regain his KPW Championship.

 #### KPW Champion and departure

 Robert's next match for KPW was at [Godzina Zero 2019](@/e/kpw/2019-08-17-kpw-godzina-zero-2019.md), against Piękny Kawaler.
 This bout was both for the KPW Championship, and for the careers of both men, with a Last Man Standing stipulation.
 When Robert defeated Kawaler, the latter initially accepted his opponent's handshake and lifted Robert's arm in a victory pose, only to land a surprise kick seconds later.
 With the help of other babyfaces, Robert regained control and together they struck a victory pose with Kawaler literally under Robert's heel.

-Robert's last apperance in KPW took place at [KPW Arena 16: Polowanie](@/e/kpw/2020-02-01-kpw-arena-16-polowanie.md) where he protected [Sawicki](@/w/sawicki.md) from [Rosetti](@/w/rosetti.md), who attacked his tag team partner after their defeat.
+Robert's last appearance in KPW took place at [KPW Arena 16: Polowanie](@/e/kpw/2020-02-01-kpw-arena-16-polowanie.md) where he protected [Sawicki](@/w/sawicki.md) from [Rosetti](@/w/rosetti.md), who attacked his tag team partner after their defeat.
 Following that show Robert left the federation, vacating the KPW Championship.

 In 2018 Robert competed in his first match abroad: at the French Ligue Nationale de Catch's event in Commercy.
 He went against the French wrestler Scott Rider in a singles match, and also against a team including Scott Rider and Ron Corvus in an eight-man tag team match.